Gdcorte/parking_lot_example/README.md

-This project was conceived as a PHP training and has been implemented using only PHP and MySQL.
+This project was conceived as a PHP training exercise and has been implemented using only PHP and MySQL.
 Therefore, no front-end was designed.

 To run the application: